Connect with us

 Chris Kendall set to reunite with Super League star after controversial incident

-referee Chris Kendall in Super League disciplinary
+Super League referee Chris Kendall Super League disciplinary

 This week we will see some huge Super League games as Leeds Rhinos and Warrington Wolves collide, Wigan Warriors host play-off hopefuls Hull FC and Challenge Cup winners Leigh Leopards host league leaders Catalans Dragons but the game of the week is Wakefield Trinity vs Castleford Tigers.